A group from a map and orbit equivalence

 This step is new, it defines a class of ``dynamical spaces" in the context of groups.
 The construction of an action of the group on this metric space is also new.
-In both cases, the space and the action are defined only from the dynamics of the map (see \S 5).
+In both cases, the space and the action are defined only from the dynamic of the map (see \S 5).

-At this point the group $G_{\Phi}$ is hyperbolic with boundary $S^1$ and does not depend on the particular choices of the generators $X_{\Phi}$.
-A result of E. Freden \cite{F} implies that the group is a discrete convergence group, as defined by F. Gehring and G.Martin \cite{GM} and thus it satisfies the conditions of the geometrisation theorem of P. Tukia \cite{Tukia}, D. Gabai \cite{G} and A. Casson-D. Jungreis \cite{CJ}.
-The conclusion is that $G_{\Phi}$ is virtually a Fuchsian group.
-One more step shows that, with our assumptions, $G_{\Phi}$ is torsion free and, by H. Zieschang \cite{Zi}, it is a surface group.
+At this point the group $G_{\Phi}$ is hyperbolic with boundary $S^1$.
+A result of E. Freden \cite{F} implies that the group is a discrete convergence group, as defined by F. Gehring and G. Martin \cite{GM} and thus it satisfies the conditions of the geometrisation theorem of P. Tukia \cite{Tukia}, D. Gabai \cite{G} and A. Casson-D. Jungreis \cite{CJ}.
+The conclusion is that $G_{\Phi}$ is conjugate to the restriction of a Fuchsian group action on $S^1$.
+One more step shows that, with our assumptions, $G_{\Phi}$ is torsion-free and, by H. Zieschang \cite{Zi}, the Fuchsian group is a surface group.